It would be smart to open this article by defining what is meant by a 'professional Forex trader'.

 Good results come from optimising performance and conserving resources.
 This applies to life as much as it does to trading.

-So what's the first thing a professional Forex trader should in the morning?
-Well, they should start the day well rested, get the body moving, have a healthy breakfast and get to work.
+What's the first thing a professional Forex trader should do in the morning?
+Well, they should start the day well-rested, get the body moving, have a healthy breakfast, and get to work.

 Most professional Forex traders start the day early.
 The years of human evolution have tied our biorhythms to the movement of the sun and sticking to them will reflect positively both on your health and your trading.

 Having a nutritious meal is the next important step.
-Your brain uses about 40% of all the energy from all food that is consumed.
-So make sure you eat a good breakfast, it will help your trading performance.
+Your brain uses about 40% of all the energy from all the food that is consumed.
+Make sure you eat a good breakfast, it will help your trading performance.